Swannanoa, North Carolina

 Swannanoa is a census-designated place (CDP) in Buncombe County, North Carolina, United States.
 The population 5,021 at the 2020 census up from 4,576 at the 2010 census.
 The community is named for the Swannanoa River, which flows through the settlement.
 It is part of the Asheville Metropolitan Statistical Area.

 History

 Swannanoa is located several miles west of Black Mountain just prior to Oteen and eastern Asheville.
 The area hosts the former Beacon Blanket Mill.
 Alexander Inn was listed on the National Register of Historic Places in 1984.

+Swannanoa also homes the Asheville Junction, a tunnel made with the forced labor of around three-thousand African American prisoners, which inspired the folk song "Swannanoa Tunnel."

 In 2024, the town was severely damaged by Hurricane Helene.
 In January 2025, president-elect Donald Trump visited the town to survey the damage and meet survivors.

 Geography

 Swannanoa is located in eastern Buncombe County between Asheville and Black Mountain.
 Interstate 40 passes through the main commercial area of Swannanoa.

 According to the United States Census Bureau, the CDP has a total area of 16.7 km2, of which 16.6 km2 is land and 0.1 km2, or 0.53%, is water.